 It is no new fact that chronic smoking can affect human health in more than one negative way.
-Carcinogens detected in smoke can increase the risk of premature aging, chronic illnesses, cancer, and can even cause premature death.
+Carcinogens detected in smoke can increase the risk of premature ageing, chronic illnesses, and cancer and can even cause premature death.

-When we talk about how smoking can affect skin, the list is a long one.
-Intake of nicotine from smoking can trigger psoriasis, hidradenitis suppurativa, chronic dermatoses, alopecia, lupus erythematosus, polymorphous light eruption, skin cancer and tobacco-associated oral lesions which could be pre-cancerous.
-The least it can do is premature aging , trigger skin inflammation and cause acne, and delay wound healing.
+When we talk about smoking effects on the skin, the list is a long one.
+Intake of nicotine from smoking can trigger psoriasis, hidradenitis suppurativa, chronic dermatoses, alopecia, lupus erythematosus, polymorphous light eruption, skin cancer and tobacco-associated oral lesions, which could be pre-cancerous.
+Some other cigarette effects on the skin are premature ageing, triggering skin inflammation and causing acne, and delayed wound healing.

 What is nicotine?

-One of the alkaloid contained in tobacco is called nicotine that is easily absorbed into the respiratory tract, skin and intestinal mucosa.
+One of the alkaloids in tobacco is nicotine, which is easily absorbed into the respiratory tract, skin and intestinal mucosa.
 It is metabolised through the liver to active metabolites.
 It is quite addictive.
 It can react with different nicotinic acetylcholine receptors located in the brain, adrenal medulla, skin and inflammatory cells like monocytes and dendritic cells.
 Nicotine can pass into the human body through smoke inhalation, ingestion, intranasal spray, transdermal patch, topical cream, or enema.

 It does have a gender association.
 Women who smoke are at higher risk of morbidity or mortality when compared to men who chronically smoke.